Following a successful regional trial, Starbucks is launching vegan oat milk in all stores across the U.S. next spring.

 In the U.S. and Canada, other vegan milk options at Starbucks include soy, coconut, and almond.

-However, Starbucks has previously announced that plant-based milk will help it achieve its sustainability goals.
+Starbucks has previously stated its plant-based milk offerings like oat milk would help it achieve its sustainability goals.
 CEO Kevin Johnson told Bloomberg earlier this year that “alternative milks will be a big part of the solution.
 The consumer-demand curve is already shifting.”

 In a press release, Starbucks further outlined its sustainability commitments.
 In reaffirming its commitment to be a resource positive company, the coffee chain formalized its 2030 environmental goals.
 These include cutting its carbon, water, and waste footprints in half.